University of South Florida: Student life

 The USF Tampa campus provides multiple services and resources necessary for students to succeed both in the classroom and in their personal lives.
 Under the Division of Student Affairs, USF students have access to involvement opportunities, on-campus housing, dining facilities, recreational outlets, health and wellness services, and more.

 Marshall Student Center

-In 2011 the university opened a new student union called the Marshall Student Center.
+In 2008 the university opened a new student union called the Marshall Student Center.
 The name pays homage to Phyllis P. Marshall, the longtime director of the former student union, which was also named after her.
 The four-story building features a 1,200 seat ballroom, 800-seat auditorium, 100 workstation computer lab, study and meeting spaces, several student lounge areas, and outdoor courtyards.
-The facility offers several retail outlets including a pharmacy, computer store, credit union, commuter lounge, and identification card center.
+The facility offers several retail outlets including a credit union, commuter lounge, and identification card center.
 The MSC features ten dining options including Panera, Chick-fil-A, and Subway.

 As the home of the USF Center for Leadership and Civic Engagement, Student Government, the Center for Student Involvement, the Office of Fraternity and Sorority Life, and the Office of Multicultural Affairs, the center is considered to be the gathering place for all things student life at USF.